Home > Analyses > Technology > Applied Materials, Inc.

 |---|---|

-| “Innovative solutions that keep us ahead in the market.” | “Pricing is higher compared to competitors.” |
+| “Innovative solutions that keep us ahead in semiconductor production.” | “Pricing is high compared to some competitors, impacting smaller businesses.” |

 Risk Analysis